 Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students.
-2025-26 Local Control and Accountability Plan for Assurance Learning Academy

 Metrics: Work Readiness and CTE courses, CTE and A-G.

 Analysis Statement: In the metrics provided, our Work Readiness and Career Technical Education (CTE) initiatives have shown sustained participation.
 We have 1110 students enrolling in Pro Skills, 754 in CTE courses, and 54 in our JAG program.
 Our data indicates a 35% growth in seniors completing CTE and A-G courses.